Cushnie/CCtreksEBC/README.md

 -Added an API.js
 -Discovered I don't know how to do router links
 -Made good enough progress to walk away today

+# 2019-08-04
+1042h
+I was awake at 0300h thinking about how to do the API call in my blog posts.
+So I decided to research how this would be possible.
+Fortunately for me, most of the cities I want to use for my call outs are very individualized so I could create an ID for each one.
+And as I would be repeating them in some of the posts it would be easier to have them in one spot.
+So I researched the city IDs, got them, created a text file of them, and got to work on making the router links work.
+They were not working.
+Then I discovered I had some kind of caching problem.
+Which then took me about 1.5hrs to troubleshoot but I got it to work.
+It looks like I was missing an install command of sorts with `npm`.
+Once I got that to load, I was able to drop in some Bootstrap templates & format the 3 pages I wanted.
+The images and blog entries still have placeholders - I want to create a blog post template of sorts so that I can quickly populate the API call & show the weather in the cities of the corresponding trek days.
+That will be my next major thing to do.
+Hopefully I can create a plan of attack with Becky's guidance on Tuesday if I can't figure something out today or tomorrow.

+Things I did -
+-Debug and figure out what I did wrong on the caching side of things -Did not destroy this project & start over as I briefly considered -Managed to work through the construction noise outside -Dropped in Bootstrap and made it look very pretty for now

+Things I need to:
+-Create individual API calls for my blog posts
+-Create a template blog post for continued population -Decide on what images to use for my gallery
+-Format the images for web view

+Optional:
+-Edit the videos I took on my camera and load to a YouTube channel
+    *There is a lot of me woohooing on these videos as well as wind noise